 Take casino streamers for example, many of whom have tens of thousands of followers.
 The likes of LetsGiveItASpin, Nickslots, RocknRollaaaaaa, and shirox1980, can all attract thousands of viewers every time they stream.

-It is this social aspect of streaming which lead to the creation of our community and forum here at CasinoGrounds.
+It is this social aspect of streaming which leads to the creation of our community and forum here at CasinoGrounds.
 With such an engaged, interactive, and dedicated audience is it any surprise that the iGaming industry has also taken notice?

 A New Route to Market

-To the iGaming industry a successful casino Twitch channel represents a multitude of opportunities to reach relevant audiences.
+To the iGaming industry, a successful casino Twitch channel represents a multitude of opportunities to reach relevant audiences.

-Firstly, to be able to target a self-selected audience already engaged with your product is any marketers dream.
+Firstly, to be able to target a self-selected audience already engaged with your product is any marketer's dream.
 By associating themselves with popular streamers already using their services iGaming brands can become trusted partners within that community.

 Casino streaming on Twitch is growing so quickly that iGaming brands are having to adapt to the change, and quickly.
-They have the option to either get involved at the ground floor, or risk being deemed industry dinosaurs.
+They have the option to either get involved at the ground floor or risk being deemed industry dinosaurs.

 Furthermore, the broader use of video content as a marketing tool is also increasing in relevance across the board.
 A survey on the subject conducted by Wyzowl, a prominent video content marketing company, delivered positive results across the board.
 Although using video content as a marketing tool is hardly a new concept, its importance would appear to be at an all-time high.

 For example, the survey showed that 63% of businesses were using video as a marketing tool in 2017.
 This figure rose to 81% at the start of 2018 and had increased to 87% at the start of this year.
-Furthermore some 74% of those not currently using video marketing answered that they expect to start in 2019.
+Furthermore, some 74% of those not currently using video marketing answered that they expect to start in 2019.
 The same question in 2017 and 2018 only brought in results of 34% and 65%.